-This course will deal with management of large animals, including: cattle, swine, sheep, goats and other production animal species.
-Major areas of study will be uses of livestock, safe handling and restraint, disease and parasitology, reproduction, housing, nutrition, proper management, and careers.
+This course will deal with the management of large animals, including: cattle, swine, sheep, goats and other production animal species.
+Major areas of study will include handling, health, reproduction, housing, selection, nutrition, careers, production practices and animal utilization.
 Technical knowledge and scientific concepts will be supplemented with actual hands-on and managerial experiences.
 Students successfully completing this course may be eligible to receive 3 college credits from S.U.N.Y.
 Cobleskill.